ShishirPatil/gorilla/openfunctions/README.md

 ## Introduction
 Gorilla OpenFunctions extends Large Language Model(LLM) Chat Completion feature to formulate executable APIs call given natural language instructions and API context.
-With OpenFunctions v2 7B paramter model, we now support:
+With OpenFunctions v2 7B parameter model, we now support:
-1. Multiple functions - choose betwen functions
+1. Multiple functions - choose between functions
 2. Parallel functions - call the same function `N` time with different parameter values
 3. Multiple & parallel - both of the above in a single chatcompletion call (one generation)
 4. Relevance detection - when chatting, chat.
 When asked for function, returns a function